 Defining the Multi-Unit Franchise Ownership

-Multi-unit franchise ownership means that a franchisor allows a franchisee to operate multiple locations, usually in the same region or area.
+Multi-unit franchise ownership or multiple business ownership means that a franchisor allows a franchisee to operate multiple locations, usually in the same region or area.

 Multi-unit franchisees tend to be more experienced business owners with more capital.
 They often operate under an Area Developer Agreement.
 In other words, the franchisor grants a single franchisee permission to operate multiple units within a specific area per an agreement and schedule.